geopm/geopm/service/docs/source/overview.rst

 Information`_ shows the native domain as ``core``.
 If the user desires to write the same value to all the cores in a package, simply issue the request at the ``package`` domain, and all cores in that package will be written.
-Simiarly, to write the same value to all cores in all packages, issue the request at the ``board`` domain.
+Similarly, to write the same value to all cores in all packages, issue the request at the ``board`` domain.

 To determine how the disaggregation will occur for a given control, you need to